KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

 ---

-## The importance of FAIR important for researchers
+## The importance of FAIR important for research

 - Helps demonstrate the impact of research when people re-use and cite your dataset, so you get credit for all your outputs
 - Easier for others to find your data and increases your visibility